-- 1. Notify residents in writing of their probationary status and provide him/her with a Probation which will include: the reasons for the probationary status, the expectations that must be satisfied to remediate the probationary status, and the time limit for satisfactory remediation.
+- a.
+Notify Employees in writing of their probationary status and provide them with documentation of Probation which will include: the reasons for the probationary status, the expectations that must be satisfied to remediate the probationary status, and the time limit for satisfactory remediation.
 The probationary and remedial period together should not be less than 30 days in length and may last as long as 12 months if appropriate (such as in the case of academic probation for yearly board exams, etc.).
-For ethical misconduct or substance abuse, a resident may be placed on probation indefinitely through the remainder of the training program. - 2.
-Provide the resident with a copy of this Performance Improvement Policy - 3.
-Ensure that the resident understands that probation is a permanent designation in the individual's file, and is disclosed to third parties in response to requests for information about the resident. - 4.
-Ensure that the resident understands that if the unacceptable performance and/or behavior is not corrected in the specified time, or if, while on probation there is another occurrence of unacceptable performance and/or behavior, the next step may be non-renewal of appointment or dismissal. - 5.
-Meet with the resident regularly during the probationary period to formally review the resident's progress.
-(Meetings may be held more frequently if deemed necessary.) - 6.
-During and at the end of the probationary period the CCC will review the resident's progress and determine whether satisfactory improvement has been made based on information obtained from various sources and results relating to terms of remediation outlined in the Probation, which may be solicited from faculty, staff and peers of the resident.
-If improvement has been unsatisfactory during the probation period, the resident may be (1) continued on probation for a specific period of time not to exceed an additional six months or (2) dismissed.
-Any resident who is placed on probation for a third time for any reason may be continued on probation indefinitely, through the remainder of the training program, or dismissed without further notice.

-- a.
-There are limited circumstances where the period of probation may be indefinite and could be imposed for the remainder of the program.
+For ethical misconduct or substance abuse, an Employee may be placed on probation indefinitely through the remainder of the training program. - b.
+Provide the Employee with a copy of this Article. - c.
+Ensure that the Employee understands that probation is a permanent designation in the individual's file and is disclosed to third parties in response to requests for information about the Employee. - GME @raiEreeuMathatlthacEBenlevice Onderstands that if the unacceptable performan20250/026ehavior is not corrected in the specified time,79c if, while on probation there is another occurrence of unacceptable performance and/or behavior, the next step may be non-renewal of appointment or dismissal.

+- e.
+Meet with the Employee regularly during the probationary period to formally review the Employee's progress.
+(Meetings may be held more frequently if deemed necessary.) - f.
+During and at the end of the probationary period the CCC will review the Employee's progress and determine whether satisfactory improvement has been made based on information obtained from various sources and results relating to terms of remediation outlined in the Probation, which may be solicited from hospital/clinic and/or WSU faculty/staff /peers of the Employee.
+If improvement has been unsatisfactory during the probation period, the Employee may be (1) continued on probation for a specific period of time not to exceed an additional six months or (2) dismissed.
+Any Employee who is placed on probation for a third time for any reason may be continued on probation indefinitely, through the remainder of the training program, or dismissed without further notice. - i.
+When consistent with just case standards, there are limited circumstances where the period of probation may be indefinite and could be imposed for the remainder of the program.
 These circumstances include, but are not limited to, substance abuse and ethical misconduct.
-Examples of ethical misconduct include, but are not limited to, sexual harassment, patient abandonment, abuse of prescribing privileges and unlawful discrimination.
-Certain programs may have stricter standards regarding substance abuse which supersede this policy. - b.
-Any substance abuse or ethical misconduct will result in mandatory referral of the resident to the Michigan Health Professionals Recovery Program (HPRP) (see Resident Impairment Policy).
-As a condition of probation, the resident must allow exchange of information between HPRP and the Program Director and DIO.
-The Resident shall sign a release of information from the HPRP as a condition of probation. - c.
-If a resident, who has been placed on probation for substance abuse or ethical misconduct, demonstrates a recurrence of unsatisfactory performance due to substance abuse during training, he/she may be dismissed without any additional remedial period. - d.
-If the resident's behavior is considered potentially dangerous to patients, himself, herself or other individuals, immediate suspension of clinical responsibilities may be imposed at the discretion of the Program Director and Department Chair without a probationary period. - 7.
-Ensure that while on probation, all moonlighting privileges and out-of-town electives for the resident will be suspended. - 8.
-Place a copy of the Probation in the resident's file and send a copy to the GME office.

-Renewal Without Promotion: A residency program's CCC may determine a resident has not performed to a level that would allow the resident to progress to the next year of their training program.
-In this case the program may ask the resident to repeat the year at the same program year level.
+Examples of ethical misconduct include, but are not limited to, sexual harassment, patient abandonment, abuse of prescribing privileges and unlawful discrimination. - ii.
+Any substance abuse will result in mandatory referral of the Employee to the Michigan Health Professionals Recovery Program (HPRP) (see Employee Impairment Policy).
+As a condition of probation, the Employee must allow exchange of information between HPRP and the Program Director and DIO.
+The Employee shall sign a release of information from the HPRP as a condition of probation - iii.
+If the Employee's behavior is considered potentially dangerous to patients, themselves or other individuals, immediate suspension of clinical responsibilities may be imposed at the discretion of the Program Director and Department Chair without a probationary period. - g.
+Ensure that while on probation, all moonlighting privileges and out-of-town electives for the Employee will be suspended. - h.
+Place a copy of the Probation in the Employee's file and send a copy to the GME office. - 5.
+Renewal Without Promotion: A residency program's CCC may determine an Employee has not performed to a level that would allow the Employee to progress to the next year of their training program.
+In this case the program may ask the Employee to repeat the year at the same program year level.